Introduction to Economics

 Overview

-1. Discuss the importance of studying economics
+1. The importance of studying economics

-3. Evaluate the significance of scarcity
+3. The significance of scarcity

 Core Concepts